March 5th 2015

-We have sold out of Flow-Shields during January 2015 and additional Flow-Shields are currently being manufactured.
+We now have a large supply of Flow-Shields on inventory and additional Flow-Shields are currently being manufactured.

-2014 crop plots and field photos will soon be posted.
+2014 crop plots and field photos will soon be posted on the appropriate pages.

 The photos at the bottom of this page are from the 2013 season.

 See also ' BEST of FARM SHOW' Magazine December 2014

 FLOW-SHIELDS are featured as one of the best ideas of the year from their March 2014 issue.

 Flow-Shields work equally well on cultivators for all row widths.
 Use one Flow-Shield on the first shank on each side of the row for 38in,36in and 30in rows.

 While Only two Flow-Shields per row are required on 30in and wide row cultivators, adding a Flow-Shield to each of the cultivator shanks in the middle of the row will break up any large clumps of soil dug up there reducing the amount of dirt in the tank combining beans.